Christopher Daniel Barnes: Live-action roles

 Barnes originally began his career as a child model, he would later began pursuing his acting career in 1981 at 8 years old.
 In the 1986–1987 series Starman, he played the teenage boy Scott, the son of the Starman.
 He starred in the NBC sitcom Day by Day for two seasons.
 In one episode's dream sequence which included many guest stars from The Brady Bunch, he played a fourth Brady son, "Chuck Brady".
-He later played Greg Brady in the Brady Bunch films.
+He later played Greg Brady in The Brady Bunch Movie and A Very Brady Sequel.
 He starred as Leonard Rickets in the sitcom Malcolm & Eddie.